eliseobeltran/upaya-tech-spec/invoice.md

 ### Invoice Read
 Provides an interface to read a specific `Invoice` from NetSuite.
 I'm skeptical we'll need this if the idea is to have Guidebook be the source of truth that pushes data into these external systems.

+That said, here is the what we would expect that endpoint to look like.

 **URL Pattern:** `guidebook-prod.netsuite.com/invoice/<ns_invoice_id>/`